|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Liquid Fuel Molten Salt Reactors (MSRs) are a special class of fast neutron reactors that use molten salt to suspend the Pu-239 / U-238 fuel in a molten solution.
+Liquid Fuel Molten Salt Reactors (MSRs) are a special class of thermal neutron reactors that use molten salt to suspend U-233 / Th-232 fuel in a liquid solution.
 A safety advantage of MSRs is that they are more resistant to water and large sodium/hydrogen fires than FNRs.
-However MSRs are subject to complex corrosion, fission product precipitation and reactor chemistry problems and large liquid fuel MSRs have dangerous potential power instabilities.
+However MSRs are subject to complex corrosion, fission product precipitation and reactor chemistry problems and large liquid fuel MSRs have potentially dangerous power instabilities.